 Select Clients

-Nominated for a 2022 Webby for her work on Departures, she has been recognized by Inc. as one of 2016’s “30 under 30 Movers and Shakers” and by Forbes as one of 2015’s “30 Under 30” in media.
+Nominated for a 2022 Webby for pioneering the new Departures brand, she has also been recognized by Inc. as one of 2016’s “30 under 30 Movers and Shakers” and by Forbes as one of 2015’s “30 Under 30” in media.

 Podcast Interviews